NuGet/Insights/docs/new-driver.md

 1. Add your driver to the [`CatalogScanDriverType`](../src/Worker.Logic/CatalogScan/CatalogScanDriverType.cs) enum.
    - This provides a uniquely identifiable enum value for your driver.
+1. Add your driver to the `AllMetadata` array at the top of [`CatalogScanDriverMetadata`](../src/Worker.Logic/CatalogScan/CatalogScanDriverMetadata.cs).
+   - The establishes attributes for your driver that are needed for defaults and enabling/disabling features.
+   - If you've mimicked another driver, consider look for how it is defined in that class an copy it.
 1. Add your driver to the [`CatalogScanDriverFactory`](../src/Worker.Logic/CatalogScan/CatalogScanDriverFactory.cs) switch.
    - This allows your driver to be activated given a `CatalogScanDriverType` value.
    - You may need to add new classes to [dependency injection](../src/Worker.Logic/ServiceCollectionExtensions.cs) depending on what your driver needs.
-1. Add your driver to the [`CatalogScanService`](../src/Worker.Logic/CatalogScan/CatalogScanService.cs) class.
-   - Update `GetOnlyLatestLeavesSupport`.
-It's most likely that this method should return `true` or `null` for your driver.
-   - Update `UpdateAsync`.
-This enqueues a catalog scan with the proper parameters for your driver.
-1. Add your driver to the [`CatalogScanCursorService`](../src/Worker.Logic/CatalogScan/CatalogScanCursorService.cs) class.
-   - Update the `Dependencies` static.
-This defines what cursors or other drivers your driver should block on before proceeding.
 1. If your driver implements `ICatalogLeafToCsvDriver<T>`:
    - Add a CSV compact message schema name to [`SchemaCollectionBuilder`](../src/Worker.Logic/Serialization/SchemaCollectionBuilder.cs) like `cc.<abbreviation for your driver>`.
 1. Add your driver to the `TypeToInfo` static in [`CatalogScanServiceTest.cs`](../test/Worker.Logic.Test/CatalogScan/CatalogScanServiceTest.cs).
-   This determines the default catalog timestamp min value for your driver and implements a test function that forces your driver's dependency cursors to a specific timestamp.
+   - This determines the default catalog timestamp min value for your driver and implements a test function that forces your driver's dependency cursors to a specific timestamp.
+   - This essentially duplicates the information in `CatalogScanDriverMetadata` that you edited above.
 1. If you had to add a table or blob container for your driver (e.g. a blob container for your CSV output), initialize the container name in [`BaseWorkerLogicIntegrationTest`](../test/Worker.Logic.Test/TestSupport/BaseWorkerLogicIntegrationTest.cs) in `ConfigureWorkerDefaultsAndSettings` to have a unique value starting with `StoragePrefix` like the other existing container names.